Steja715/Steja715/README.md

 ---

 ### 🩺 About Me
-I am a researcher with a background in **Biotechnology** and **International Community Health**, currently transitioning into advanced computational epidemiology.
+I am a researcher with a background in **Biotechnology** and **International Community Health**, currently transitioning into advanced biostatistics.
 My work focuses on the intersection of **infectious disease modeling**, **AMR surveillance**, and **causal inference**.

-I am passionate about applying rigorous quantitative methods to solve complex public health challenges, specifically using data to understand vaccine efficacy and pharmaceutical interventions.
+I am passionate about applying rigorous quantitative methods to solve complex public health challenges.

 ---